Interview with Peter Rambo – Bulge’s Quality Assurance Game-Tester!

 A: I wasn’t doing terribly well in Computer Engineering.
 Computing was okay but the higher-level math was hard so I switched to English as I was good with words.
-After graduation, I taught as a Teaching Assistant and Substitute for a year at technical schools in New York.
-I worked with HVAC (Heating, Ventilation & Air-Conditioning) and Woodworking, then spent about 5 years as a copyeditor at various newspapers – The York Dispatch, In York Pennsylvania and Gloucester County (in New Jersey).
+After graduation, I taught as a Teaching Assistant and Substitute for a year at technical schools in York, Pa.
+I worked with HVAC (Heating, Ventilation & Air-Conditioning) and Woodworking, then spent about 5 years as a copyeditor at various newspapers – The York Dispatch, In York Pennsylvania and Gloucester County Times (in New Jersey).

 Q: Journalism is very relevant to your English major.
 Why did you switch from the journalism industry to the gaming industry?

 A: I didn’t like the instability and the weird hours at the newspapers.
 I was working from 4pm to midnight at Gloucester County and even though I was living in Philadelphia, I didn’t really get to see the city as I would sleep till 4pm and then go to work.

 I started looking for other jobs and found one as a software personnel at a place called PC Helps.
 Companies call them for help if they need help with any PC Application.

 A: Most.
 Most of the more common stuff you’ll use at work.

 Q: So what brings you to Shenandoah Studio?

 A: I first saw a job for the Philadelphia Gaming Lab to start a QA lab there for freelance QA work.
 Through that, someone at the Shenandoah Studio asked Nathan Soloman, who runs the Philly Game Lab, if the QA lab was ready.
 He said that it wasn’t ready yet or when it would be ready but he forwarded my name to Shenandoah.

 Q: Do you face difficulties given that you didn’t complete your Computer Engineering degree?